khaeru/sdmx/doc/sources.rst

        This is a beta version; the data is not final and should not be used for actual work.

    Users should heed this message.
-   The source IDs used in :mod:`sdmx` may change if and when this source exits beta and enters production, or is designated as the recommended, primary, or sole IMF source.

-- The API documentation indicates "Our data are available through SDMX 2.1 and SDMX 3.0 APIs," but the documentation pages mention only the SDMX 2.1 (SDMX-REST 1.x) base URL, https://api.imf.org/external/sdmx/2.1.
-  The base URL used by :mod:`sdmx` for the SDMX 3.0 (SDMX-REST 2.x) API is inferred.
-- :mod:`sdmx` provides access to both versions of the API with IDs ``IMF_beta`` and ``IMF_beta3``.
-  As of 2025-01-10, both return HTTP **403 Forbidden** to every request except the SDMX 2.1 data query illustrated in the API documentation.

 .. _INEGI: